 Performs procedures/treatments, administers medications and provides nursing care based upon established clinical practice (policy and procedures), the patients plan of care and physician orders.

 Evaluates the effectiveness of the care plan through observation of the patient’s physical condition and behavior, signs and symptoms of illness and reactions to the treatment.
 Through communication with the patient and the health team members, including shift to shift report modifies the plan as needed.

 Develops, coordinates, and implements the individual patient/family education plan together with the multidisciplinary team.

 Provides and documents patient/family education within the Registered Nurse’s scope of practice.
 Communicates effectively with members of the health care team with regard to patients condition and needs.

 Acts as the patient/family advocate as circumstances require by initiating action to improve health care or to change decision or activities which are against the interest or wishes of the patient or family and by giving the patient/family the opportunity to make informed decisions about health care before it is provided.

 Coordinates discharge planning of the simple patient and obtain necessary orders for discharge.

-Delegates tasks to Team Members based on the scope of practice, competencies, and qualifications.
+Delegates tasks to Team Members based on scope of practice, competencies and qualifications.

-Participates in the orientation of new employees and student nurses.
+Participates in orientation of new employees and student nurses.

 Demonstrates critical thinking capabilities.